actions/setup-java/docs/adrs/0000-v2-setup-java.md

 - Zulu and AdoptOpenJDK aren't the only distributions of Java though.
 Other providers include Oracle OpenJDK or Amazon Corretto and ideally it would be nice to support downloading Java from all providers.

-- GitHub Actions virtual environments install and default to AdoptOpenJDK builds of OpenJDK. `setup-java` should align to the same behavior.
+- GitHub Actions virtual environments install and default to AdoptOpenJDK builds of OpenJDK. `setup-java` should give users an option to donwload and use other distributions that may not be be installed

 # Decision

 ## New input

-A new input parameter (titled `distribution`) will be added to `setup-java` that will allow users to specify the distribution that they would like to download
+A new required input parameter (titled `distribution`) will be added to `setup-java` that will allow users to specify the distribution that they would like to download

 ```yaml
   with: